timlich/viruscheck/README.md

 ### Directory:
 Usage: -d, --directory /path/to/files/ (C:\path\to\files on Windows)

-This defaults to the current user's Downloads directory (highly recommened to set if you don't want your downloads uploaded to VT)
+This defaults to the current user's Downloads directory (highly recommended to set if you don't want your downloads uploaded to VT)

 Default Linux Path: ~/Downloads/